hasan3e8/AlphaDAWG/README.md

 This will estimate probabilties of sweep for both simulated data and empirical data.
 For wavelet level please use the wavelet level you have already used for wavelet transform.
-The resulting probabilities from the model will be stored in `Probabilities of samples in simulated data.csv` for simulated data and `Probabilities of samples in <chromosome>.csv` for emipirical data.
+The resulting probabilities from the model will be stored in `Probabilities of samples in simulated data.csv` for simulated data and `Probabilities of samples in <chromosome>.csv` for empirical data.